Public vs. Private Cloud Computing

-- Compliance – Sarbanes Oxley, PCI and HIPAA compliance can not be delivered through a public cloud deployment.
-Because the hardware, storage and network configuration is dedicated to a single client, compliance is much easier to achieve.
+- Compliance – Sarbanes Oxley, PCI and HIPAA compliance can be delivered through a virtual private cloud or fully private cloud deployment, because the necessary hardware, data storage and network configurations are dedicated to a single client.

 - Customizable – Hardware performance, network performance and storage performance can be specified and customized in the private cloud.

-As opposed to public clouds, private clouds are not delivered through a utility model or pay-as-you-go basis because the hardware is dedicated.
+As opposed to public clouds, fully private clouds are not delivered through a utility model or pay-as-you-go basis because the hardware is dedicated.
+However, virtual private clouds offer the same pay-as-you-go model as public clouds, with the added bonus of specifically provisioned hardware, network and storage configurations.
 Private clouds are generally preferred by mid and large size enterprises because they meet the security and compliance requirements of these larger organizations and their customers.